0xmycf/symmetrical-journey/README.md

 # Roadmap

 - [x] Cows, Pigs, Sheep, Rabbits etc. drop meat only and only if killed with an anvil
+- [x] Cows fight back when attacked (needs optimization)
-- [ ] Cows, Pigs fight back when attacked (how... pls tell me)
+- [ ] Pigs fight back when attacked
 - [ ] Rabbits go into sonic mode if attacked
 - [x] Sheep die when attacked (vanilla behaviour)
 - [x] Wheat, Potatoes, Carrots etc. all grow significantly faster
 - [x] Wheat, Potatoes, Carrots etc. only drop items at their last stage
 - [x] Wheat, Potatoes, Carrots get eaten by parrots
 - [x] Parrots fear CarvedPumpkins and won't eat Wheat, Potatoes, Carrots if nearby
 - [x] Parrots fear IronGolems and won't eat Wheat, Potatoes, Carrots if nearby
 - [x] Parrots fear SnowGolems and won't eat Wheat, Potatoes, Carrots if nearby